AdobeDocs/workfront.pt-BR/help/quicksilver/manage-work/issues/manage-issues/assign-issues.md

       ><span class="preview">When adding a job role assignment, you can search for the job role or location.
 Select a role from the Job roles list to use the default billing rate for the assignment, or select a Rate card job role to use the billing rate from the rate card.
 For more information on rate cards, see [Manage rate cards](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/manage-rate-cards.md).</span>-->

-1. Clique em **Salvar** para concluir a atribuição da ocorrência.
+1. Clique em **Salvar** para concluir a atribuição do problema.
-1. (Opcional) Clique no link **Ícone X** ao lado do nome das atribuições na área Atribuições no cabeçalho do problema para remover uma atribuição.
+1. (Opcional) Clique no ícone **X** ao lado do nome das atribuições na área Atribuições no cabeçalho do problema para remover uma atribuição.

 ## Atribuir um problema em uma lista